cembooks/toolbox/shape-functions/README.md

 ![][fig-shape-finctions]

-The idea is simple: compose the swap tables such that the shape functions are continuous on the faces shared between the cells for all possible face orientations.
+The idea for verification is simple: plot shape functions for all possible orientations of the shared face and observe that the tangential components of the shape functions on the shared faces are continues.

 All controls of the shape-functions program are located in the last two lines of the [CMakeLists.txt](https://github.com/cembooks/toolbox/blob/main/shape-functions/CMakeLists.txt):